HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   two variants are **"in cis"** when they are on the same allele (DNA molecule, chromosome).

 *   CNV
-    :   copy number variant (CNV), a variant where a large stretch of DNA is missing (copy deleted) or present more then once (copy duplicated or amplified).
+    :   copy number variant (CNV), a variant in a genome where the number of copies of a large stretch of DNA differs from that in the reference genome; a copy can be missing (deleted) or be present more then once (duplicated, triplicated, ...,  or amplified).
     :   _**NOTE:**_  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.
     :   alias CNP (copy number polymorphism)